IllustratedMan-code/SeniorProject/high_level_summary.md

 Eyes for example would enable the organism to see its surroundings.
 More detail is given in the [trait brainstorm](https://github.com/quaternary-game/quaternary/issues/3).

 #### The problem of performance
-The trait system may model many behavior interactions simultaniously, making performance a concern not present in the minigames.
+The trait system may model many behavior interactions simultaneously, making performance a concern not present in the minigames.
-John is currently investigating the feasibility of web export and the godot extension system.
-The godot extension system has higher performance, but is written in C++, making development time longer and more complicated.
+John is currently investigating the feasibility of web export and the Godot extension system.
+The Godot extension system has higher performance, but is written in C++, making development time longer and more complicated.

 The web export is performant enough for the minigames, but may not be for the main game.
 For this reason, the team is also investigating the possibility of a